 Students choosing to withdraw from a course (or courses) are subject to the LaGrange College Tuition and Fees Refund Policy.
 Tuition and fee refunds will vary, according to that policy, depending on when students withdraw from their course(s).

-Normally, no student will be permitted to withdraw officially from a class after the “Last Day to Withdraw with a ‘W.’” Exceptions may be granted for extenuating circumstances but must be approved by the VPAA.
+Normally, no student will be permitted to withdraw officially from a class after the “Last Day to Withdraw with a ‘W.’” Exceptions may be granted for extenuating circumstances but must be approved by the VPAA via academic petition.
 Normally, students who encounter hardship near the end of the term (serious illness, injury, family crises, etc.) will be encouraged to take an incomplete (I) grade for the course and complete unfinished work during the following term.

 Please note: This policy does not preclude the possibility of an “administrative” withdrawal (in the case, for example, of a student who is disruptive of the learning experience of others) or a medical withdrawal (see below).

 To withdraw from an individual course, a student must confer with the Registrar’s Office.
-Failure to withdraw officially through this office may result in the assignment of an "F."
+Failure to withdraw officially through this office will result in the assignment of an "F."

 Medical withdrawal is defined as complete withdrawal without academic penalty for reasons of health.
 Except in circumstances of emergency, a licensed health care provider or a qualified counselor must provide a written recommendation for medical withdrawal to the Vice President for Academic Affairs (VPAA).
 This written recommendation must be on file prior to approval for withdrawal.
 Anytime medical withdrawal is initiated, the student’s instructors, the Office of Financial Aid, and the Business Office will be notified by the Registrar.
 The re-entry of the student following medical withdrawal for medical reasons requires a clearance from the attending physician, a licensed health care provider, or a qualified counselor with an evaluation of the student’s potential to resume study successfully at LaGrange College.
 The VPAA will review this evaluation and make the decision concerning the student’s re-entry.

 The grade point average is computed by multiplying the quality points earned in each course by the course credit-hour value, summing for all courses, and then dividing the sum by the total number of credit hours.
 If a student has received credit for a course and repeats that course, then he or she receives no additional credit toward the degree.
-In computing the student's average, GPA hours and quality points are counted on all attempts.
+In computing the student's average, GPA hours and quality points are counted on the highest grade earned.

 Mid-term grades for both fall and spring semester terms (but not for Summer and Interim terms) will be reported for all courses as either A-F or S/U (Satisfactory/Unsatisfactory).